 - folic acid (B₉); and

 - cyanocobalamin (B₁₂).

-Vitamin B12 low levels as well as B9 or iron lead to anemia.
-Especially iron-deficiency anemia may be easily mistaken for thalassemia (a genetic condition which leads to anemia), and to avoid the mix-up use the Mentzer index calculator.
+Vitamin B12 low levels, as well as B9 or iron, lead to anemia.
+Especially iron-deficiency anemia may be easily mistaken for thalassemia (a genetic condition that leads to anemia), and to avoid the mix-up, use the Mentzer index calculator.